wp-plugins/gravity-forms-dps-pxpay/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.4.1 =
+* **IMPORTANT**: forms with no DPS PxPay feeds were sending blank notification emails, fixed in this release

 = 1.4.0 =
 * **IMPORTANT**: defaults to only processing delayed notifications, post creation, user rego, on successful payment